Belonging and Equity

-Mission: Be a healthcare leader that is committed to equitable outcomes and a culture of belonging for all stakeholders.
+Mission: Be a belonging and equity healthcare leader that is committed to equitable outcomes and a culture of belonging for all stakeholders.

-Vision: Integrate health equity and belonging as an essential business component and realize organizational objectives to be leaders in providing culturally competent, patient- and family-centered care.
+Vision: Integrate belonging and equity as an essential business component and realize organizational objectives to be leaders in providing culturally competent, patient- and family-centered care.

-Strategic direction: Provide guidance, direction, and best-practice models in alignment with Memorial’s organizational pillars: safety, quality, service, people, finance, growth, and community that supports equitable outcomes for all stakeholders.
+Strategic direction: Provide belonging and equity guidance, direction, and best-practice models in alignment with Memorial’s organizational pillars: safety, quality, service, people, finance, growth, and community.

 Our Belonging and Equity Goals